cybterrior/Taboo-Challenge/README.md

     Be creative with your clues to help the AI guess the target word.

-    The faster and more accurately the AI guesses, the higher your score!
+    If the AI guesses correctly, you get the point!

 ***

 # Example

-    Target Word: "Elephant"
+    Target Word: "Firewal"

-    Taboo Words: "Animal", "Trunk", "Big"
+    Taboo Words: ["Security", "Network", "Protection", "Block", "Traffic", "Filter"]

-    Your Clue: "A large mammal with tusks and a long nose."
+    Your Clue: "I guard the digital gates.
+What am I?"

     AI's Guess: "Elephant" (Correct!)